 Too Long, Didn’t Read?

 CBD isn’t as scary as it seems –– it has a significant impact on chronic pain and anxiety.
-CBD’s various forms give people the choice to decide how they want to take it, though that does make regulation difficult at times.
+CBD’s various forms give people a choice to decide how they want to take it, though that does make regulation difficult at times.
 If you’re interested in trying CBD products, it’s a good idea to talk to your doctor first.